 “I think that everyone should engage in golf, but obviously I’m a bit biased in that regard.
 There is no doubt that minorities who are in positions that require the building of networking and relationships to enhance their business, golf is absolutely a must.
 Golf is the sport of business.”

 What would you say to those who believe golf is too expensive or too difficult?

 “Golf has become much more affordable over the years as golf courses are lowering their prices to produce more rounds.
 I would be lying if I said golf was easy, because it’s not.
 But if kept in the right perspective it can be very enjoyable.”

 At the Black Enterprise Golf & Tennis Challenge, it’s time to prove that there is much more to me than my mom duties or my writing or even my cute tennis dresses.
 Everyone wants to have fun, but even greater success can depend on who you’re having fun with.
 Maybe my next networking opportunity can depend on my ability to talk trash over a winning hand, a final score, or another right answer.
 I’m going to take that challenge!

 Want to challenge yourself to play tennis, golf, or just network with some influential men and women?
-Register now for the 2016 Black Enterprise Golf & Tennis Challenge, Sept.
-1–4, PGA National Resort & Spa, Palm Beach Gardens, Florida.
-Be sure to use code: SUMMER16 for a special discounted rate on activity packages (golf/tennis/spa).
-Use code: SUMMER16GT for $200 off guest packages.
+Look for details soon for the 2017 Black Enterprise Golf & Tennis Challenge.
+I hope to be there!